amutabitruphena/StreetFood-Website/README.md

 Built with HTML and styled with CSS.
 HTML 5.0 is the version used to design the webpage.
 ##### Description.
 This website is called street food because it contains foods that are ready to be -eaten and  they include foods and beverages prepared and/or sold by vendors or hawkers, especially in the streets and other similar places.
-Street foods are foods that are ready-to-eat they include foods and beverages prepared and/or sold by vendors or hawkers, especially in the streets and other similar places.
+They represent a significant part o urban food consumption for millions of low-and-middle-income consumers, in urban areas on a daily basis.
 The webpage is built using HTML and styled using CSS.

-They represent a significant part o urban food consumption for millions of low-and-middle-income consumers,in urban areas on a daily basis.
-**set up instructions:** The website should be accessed mostly by customers,it should have a profit and food must be bought and not be donated.It should have good nice qualty and delicious meals which are well prepared
-**link to site live on GitHub pages:** https://amutabitruphena.github.io/StreetFood-Website/ **Copyright and lisence information**
+The link to the site live on GitHub pages are https://amutabitruphena.github.io/StreetFood-Website/
-**MIT License**
+###### License.
 Copyright (c) 2023 amutabitruphena
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights